Complete poker terminology: all poker terms

 Bet/fold – it is a situation where the player wants to take the pot without a strong hand.
 If one of the opponents responds with a raise, then this player folds his cards.

-Big Blind (BB) – it is an obligatory (blind) bet.
+Big Blind (BB) – this term means an obligatory (blind) bet.
 It is made by the player who is in the BB position before he gets the cards.
-The blind means visionless.

 Blank, blank card (brick) – it is a card that came after the flop and didn’t improve the player’s combination.